-CultureVision®, a web-based tool, discusses the needs of various cultures in the health care setting.
+CultureVision® is a web-based tool that discusses the needs of various cultures in the health care setting.
 Available to employees, and embedded in patient systems, Cerner’s PowerChart® provides just-in-time access to help employees better understand the diverse needs of patients and their families, health plan members, and colleagues.

 The Center for Engagement and Inclusion, in partnership with PERSAD, has launched the Safe Zone initiative to address health disparities.
-The Safe Zone initiative offers UPMC providers the necessary tools and resources to create an environment that is welcoming and caring for the LGBTQ community.
+The Safe Zone initiative offers UPMC providers the necessary tools and resources to create an environment that is welcoming and caring for the LGBT community.

 The program is implemented in 3 stages: